siddhesh1797/Bank_Marketing_Campaign_Analysis/README.md

 # Bank_Marketing_Campaign_Analysis

-Analyzed the prior marketing campaigns of a Portuguese Bank using various ML techniques like Logistic Regression, Random Forests,Decision Trees, Gradient Boosting and AdaBoost and predicted if the user will buy the Bank’s term deposit or not
+Analyzed the prior marketing campaigns of a Portuguese Bank using various ML techniques like Logistic Regression, Random Forests,Decision Trees, XG Boost, KNN and SVC and predicted if the user will buy the Bank’s term deposit or not

 ### Dataset
 The data is related with direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be (or not) subscribed.